f5devcentral/nginx-one-lab/docs/README.md

     ![Add Config Sync Group](media/lab5-1.png)

-1. On the right, provide a name then select "Create" on the bottom.
+1. On the right, enter your unique lab deployment name, *<GetVariable name="petname" />*, then select "Create" on the bottom.
 Your new item is now created.

     ![New Config Sync Group](media/lab5-2.png)